Automating API spec fetching from Postman using GitHub Actions

 - After creating the API Key, change the API Key settings, select the option Never expire API keys.
 This will ensure you'll not need to repeat this process in the future.

-- Make a request to the Postman API endpoint to have access to all collections linked to your account.
+- Make a request to the Postman API endpoint to list all collections linked to your account.
 Replace the

 <your_api_key>